wds4/tribal-tapestry/experiment/rules.md

 ## _Theory of Mind_

-Misrepresentation of the state of mind of The Other and / or of The Self is a virtue when in service to the tribal narrative fiction.
+Misrepresentation and misunderstanding of the state of mind of The Other (including the tribal narrative of the Other) and / or of The Self is a virtue when in service to the tribal narrative fiction.

 ## _Projection_